 Behemoth construction projects involve a shared labor force comprising of both full-time and temporary contractors.
-Naturally, who delivers what and by when is defined by the number of working hours per resource, with a gig economy’s work hours considerably shorter than that of a full-timer’s.
+Naturally, who delivers what and by when is defined by the number of working hours per resource.
+For example, a gig economy’s work hours considerably shorter than companies with full-time equivalent employees.

 Disjointed team dynamics, however, stalls the project owing to the lack of timely communication concerning work completed versus pending work.

 A resource repository transforms your team dynamics by identifying and fixing skill gaps with reward-based training programs.
 With enterprise-wide visibility into resources, previous and inflight work, you’ll have a preview of administrative and BAU work to ensure your staff have sufficient hours to invest into reskilling measures.